-e.
 Non-Profit Board Affiliations

 Several HC staff members hold seats on the board of non-profit organizations, some of which are affiliated with the investment management industry.
 Mark Delfino serves on the board of the Old Globe Theatre and serves as Vice Chair of its Investment Committee and as a member its Executive Committee.
-Steve Taddie serves on the board of Focus on European.
-Janet Acheatel serves as Chairman of the Board of the Jewish Community Foundation of San Diego and the Jewish Federation of San Diego.
-Robert Lopez serves on the UCLA Alumni Board.
-Vanessa Wieliczko serves on the board of CFA Society San Diego.
+Steve Taddie serves as the President of Focus on European Art and as the President of the Arizona Economic Roundtable.
+Elisabeth Cullington serves on the Advisory Board of Make-a-Wish San Diego.
+Jeremy Kovacevich serves as Advocacy Chair of the Financial Planning Association of San Diego and is the President elect of the Financial Planning Association of California Council.
+Janet Acheatel serves as Immediate Past Chairperson for the Board of the Jewish Community Foundation of San Diego.
+Lucas Kulma serves as the Treasurer of the Discovery School Parents Association and serves on the board of SoCal Squash.
+Robert Lopez serves on the UCLA Alumni Board as its Treasurer.